 - The (EOI) is mandated for all Prep students in Victorian government schools.

-- The Guidance tab provides further information on developing and implementing quality school-based assessment across Foundation to Level 10, including assessment of students for whom English is an additional language.
+- The provides further information on developing and implementing quality school-based assessment across F–10 for EAL students.

 Assessment is an ongoing process of gathering, analysing and interpreting evidence of student achievement and progress, and reflecting on findings.
 Effective teachers use student assessment results to evaluate the impact of their teaching on student learning, and then adapt their practices to better meet the needs of all students.

 - teaching can be targeted to student learning needs, thereby maximising the potential for optimal growth in learning